 The command to create a new app and to push a new version of an existing one are the same:

 cf push.
 The steps:

 Set up your local directory with the code you want to deploy.
-For example, if you use Git or another version control system, check out the version of the code you want to deploy:
+For example, if you use Git, check out the code you want to deploy:

 git checkout master

 cf push <APPNAME>